wjtong/gemini-bagents/README.md

 - 🧠 Powered by a LangGraph agent for advanced research and conversational AI.
 - 🔍 Dynamic search query generation using OpenAI GPT models.
 - 🌐 Integrated web research via search APIs.
+- 📊 **NEW**: Intelligent data analysis for numerical queries and calculations.
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
 - 📄 Generates answers with citations from gathered sources.
 - 🔄 Hot-reloading for both frontend and backend during development.